I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 This is not to say that cannabis won’t grow in slightly bad conditions, far from that.

-It is a weed after all, and it will grow even in sub-par conditions, however the end result might not be what you hoped for.
+It’s called “weed” for a reason.
+It will grow even in sub-par conditions, however the end result might not be what you hoped for.

-So, in order to avoid any confusion, try your best to get the perfect soil, and if you fail, you can still make it up by adding nutrients that are lacking.
+So, in order to avoid any confusion, do your best to get the perfect soil, and if you fail, you can still make it up by adding nutrients.

 Feel free to buy any of the branded soil mixes, except for those that are labeled “extended release”as they will release nitrogen to your plant roots for up to 6 months, meaning that you will have n0 control over the pH levels of your soil.